Reading Knitting Patterns

 Substituting Materials

 If you are unable to locate the yarn used by a pattern’s author, you can try substituting yarn.
-If you attempt this, you will need to ensure you select yarn in the same weight as the suggested yarn.
-For example, in the pattern above, the suggested yarn is a worsted weight.
-This means you should select a worsted weight yarn if you want to try another brand or yarn material.
+If you try this, you will need to ensure you select yarn in the same weight as the suggested yarn.
 Because the thickness of yarns in the same weight category can vary slightly, before you substitute, always make sure you work up a gauge swatch to ensure your knit will work out to be the correct size.

 Substituting yarn in knitting patterns, reading knitting patterns with Liz Chandler @PurlsAndPixels.